nikeshkrjha/aspnet-core-finshark-webapi/README.md

 - Using nuget pacakges to perform various operations
 - Validating requests data using Annotations
 - Sorting and Filtering data
+- Creating and debugging ASP.NET web API project using the .NET CLI on Mac OS

 ### Tech Stack Details
 - Database: Postgres